lame/five_weeks_abroad/_posts/2017-09-16-the-one-where-we-go-to-dorne.markdown

 date:   2017-09-16
 author: Saralee Morales
 comments: true
+description: Take a trip with us to the Alcázar castle in Seville, Spain where the territory of Dorne in Game of Thrones was actually filmed
-tags: travel spain game-of-thones dorne seville alcazar
+tags: travel spain malaga sevilla game-of-thones dorne seville alcazar cervantes
 ---

 Yes, DORNE.
 The Alcázar in Seville is where Game of Thrones filmed scenes for the Water Gardens of Dorne for Season 5.
 We’re pretty big GoT fans (who isn’t?) and once I learned about this nearby filming location, we had to get our butts to Seville.
 So we did!

 Friday morning we hopped a train from Malaga and made it to Seville in just over 2 hours.
 Penny enjoyed her first train ride ever, and it was well documented.

 ![Penny at the train station][penny_train_station]

 Did you know that Andalucia produces around 20% of the world’s olive oil?
 This region has olive trees for days!

 ![Olive Trees][olive_trees]

 Once we arrived at our destination, we set out for the Alcázar.

 We found a monument of Miguel de Cervantes and had to stop for a quick photo op.
 My mom always spoke of her school days and how much she dreaded reading Don Quixote, equating it to Shakespeare in Spanish.
 It’s on my reading list..for some distant future.

 ![Cervantes Bust][cervantes]

 The Alcázar of Seville is a medieval Islamic palace.
 If I had to explain the Alcázar in one word, it would be magnificent.
 The architecture is eye candy and you could easily spend an entire day in the gardens.
 I mean, just look at this place.

 ![Alcazar Arch][alcazar_arch]